-In 2019, Alliance CEO Walter Lam identified a vibrant group of board members and appointed Ms Krupa Acharya as the Country Representative for AAA – Kenya.
+In 2019, Alliance CEO Walter Lam identified a vibrant group of board members and appointed Ms Krupa Acharya as the Country Director and now a board member for AAA – Kenya.

 AAA-Kenya’s focus is to work with multiple and diverse Non-Profit Organizations.
 Our objective is to provide complimentary services identified by the various country directors of existing NGO’s within and around the country.

 We aim to direct all our efforts to serve the ‘Youth’ who are refugees, internally displaced people (IDP’s) and Kenyans.
 The young women and men, some of whom are ‘Youth’ leaders face high risks and need our support to channel their energy to serve their communities.

 AAA – Kenya’s focus is to provide support and complimentary capacity building services.
 We identified ‘Youth Leaders’ amongst refugees, IDP’s and Young Kenyans for in-person and on-line trainings, events, seminars’ and workshops.
 Below is a brief on our activities:

 • ‘Capacity Building Training’ Initially, the organization started by providing Software App training to the youth and through that the participants were able to design mobile app.
 Additionally, the team in collaboration with the United Nations High Commission on Refugees (UNHCR) organized events such as International Youth Day, World Mental Health Day, International Peace Day, and International Day of People with Disabilities.